AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Overview

-In the Live Edit mode, you can use a special user interface to change any part of the Gantt chart without touching the code.
+In the Live Edit mode, a special UI is enabled that allows users to edit Gantt charts on-the-fly.
+It is possible to move rows, change the duration and position of timeline elements, create and remove connectors, and edit the data grid tex.

-The Live Edit mode allows users to edit any part

- without touching the code.
-All you need to do is to use the mouse to change the duration, position or connections.

 misc: